 Anadarko's properties in the Southern & Appalachia region are located primarily in Kansas, Louisiana, Ohio, Pennsylvania and Texas, and are focused on developing liquids-rich opportunities in shales, tight sands and fractured-reservoir plays.
 Anadarko holds interest in more than 700,000 net fairway acres in shale plays throughout the Southern region.
-Anadarko's activities include the liquids-rich Eagleford Shale play in southwest Texas, the East Texas HZ play in the Carthage, Texas area, the Bone Spring and Avalon Shale plays in the Permian Basin of West Texas, the Marcellus Shale dry natural gas play in north-central Pennsylvania, and the Utica Shale play in central Ohio.
+Anadarko's activities include the liquids-rich Eagleford Shale play in southwest Texas, the East Texas HZ play in the Carthage, Texas area, the Bone Spring, Avalon Shale and Wolfcamp plays in the Permian Basin of West Texas, the Marcellus Shale dry natural gas play in north-central Pennsylvania, and the Utica Shale play in central Ohio.
 Anadarko also has active tight-gas and/or fractured-reservoir operations in the Bossier, Haley, Carthage, Chalk and the Hugoton area in southern Kansas.

 View Anadarko's quarterly operations report and investor presentations for our most recent activity in the U.S. Southern region.